jmvedrine/jeedom-elmtouch/README.md

 This plugin use the nefit-easy-http-server library made by Robert Klep https://github.com/robertklep/nefit-easy-http-server to communicate with Bosch servers.

 ELm touch, ELM Leblanc, Nefit Easy, Junkers, Buderus, Worcester Wave and Bosch are trade marks of the Bosch group.

-BIG WARNING : This is a work in progress and not finished.
-I just committed it to Github to keep a state of my project do not use until further notice.
-You have been warned.